Jasonjjtb/CS410-Assignment2/README.md

          Alexandre Leal (particle effect)
          Soosung Yang (sound effect)

-Dot Product: Added "Kids" that you have to pick up and save before you leave.
+Dot Product: Added "Kids" that you pick up before you leave.
 There are 4.
 You can't leave unless you collect all 4.
-Dot proudct is used so that the kids always face the player.
+The dot product is used so that the kids always face the player.

 Sound effect: Added sound effects to the start of the game and for collecting pickups.
 Audio Source: https://pixabay.com/sound-effects/game-start-6104/ (game start)